senghok510/CV_SENG_Hok/README.md

 ### Projects:
-Conduct a data science project on a big data set using Machine Learning.
+Conduct a data science project on a big olympic game data set using Machine Learning.
 Utilization of Explanatory Machine Learning and Deep Learning to optimize an appropriate model.

 ![Optimization](/assets/img/optimization.png)